 Your blog can be your most effective SEO provider.
 In order to make your posts rank on Google and Bing, make sure these 3 things are done:

 - The title of your post has to be worded in a way someone might use while doing a search.
-Do your research first on Google Keyword Tool.
+Do your research first on a tool like Ahrefs or Moz.

 - Mention the same phrase as you have in your title 1 or 2 times in the body copy too, depending on the length of the post.